-Comments I made on a blog post about computer science and social networks have a connection with the work in progress on this thread, so it may gain a march to append them here.
+Comments I made elsewhere about computer science and social networks have a connection with the work in progress on this thread, so it may gain a march to append them here.

 I have been interested for a long time now in using graphs to do logic.
 For that you need more than positive links — negative relations are more generative than positive relations.
 This is analogous to social networks where people can “unlike” or “¬like” other people, or website networks where the information at one node can contradict the information at another node.
 In my pursuits it turns out that particular species of graph-theoretic “cacti” are much more useful than the usual trees and unsigned graphs.